McGillSpaceInstitute/Chandra/README.md

 The chandra_point_sources_wmag.ascii file is a file that contains the RA and DEC coordinates of radio sources in the galactic center including the magnetar.

 The chandra_point_sources_wsagmag.ascii file is a file that contains the RA and DEC coordinates of radio sources in the galactic center including the magnetar and sagittarius A*.

+The manual_change.py file can be run on its own and matches X-ray coordinates to radio position coordinates in the galactic center.